Slamy/motionTestSuite/README.md

 ### I have motion sickness now

-You are not supposed to look at the test for more than a few seconds
+You are not supposed to look at the test for more than a few seconds.
+Seriously, don't do this.
+I do not take any responsibility for vomited keyboards or monitors.